varigence/docs/bimlflex/build-and-deployment/create-linked-service-connection.md

 ### Authentication Details

-Depending on the *AUTHENTICATION METHOD*, options to specify an AKV Secret for either a User's *PASSWORD* or *SERVICE PRINCIPAL KEY* can also be provided.
+Depending on the *Authentication Method*, options to specify an AKV Secret for either a User's *Password* or *Service* can also be provided.

 #### [SQL Authentication](#tab/ls-auth-sql-password/ls-connection-string)